Submitting non-English documents to USCIS? To avoid delays, you’ll need a complete certified English translation with the right certification.

 Smallpdf Translate PDF can help you understand a document and create a draft translation, but USCIS still requires a human translation plus a signed certification statement from the translator.

 If you’re staring at a document you can’t read, Translate PDF helps you get the gist, check names, and spot missing pages before you send anything to a translator.
 It’s also useful when you want to understand a government letter before you respond.
+Upload your file in the Translate PDF area below to start translating it right away.

 If you’re working with scans, your translator may need a searchable format.
 Converting a scanned PDF to an editable file can reduce manual retyping and cut errors.
 (If you’re handling sensitive data, keep files protected during transfer.)